smritipradhan/react-sending-http-requests/react-sending-http-requests/README.md

 In this Project we will understand how to send http requests and connecting to the Database .

+* Use npm i inside folders to install node modules before runnning the application

 ### Connect React Application to Backend & Database .

 1. How do React Apps Interact with Database ?